 1. Cross-country ski across Mirror Lake

 I don’t cross-country ski (yet), but I know many people who cross-country ski across Mirror Lake, and grab a drink or some food at one of the dining establishments that sit on Main Street.
-The Cottage is a fun option, with an outdoor fire pit and Adirondack chairs on their deck that overlooks Mirror Lake and the High Peaks.
+The Cottage is a fun option, with an outdoor fire pit and Adirondack chairs on the deck that overlooks Mirror Lake and the High Peaks.

 2. Skate on Mirror Lake